pdarche/trader-joes-diet-problem/writeup.md

 |                               __total__ |     __828__ |   __440__ |      __1400__ |  __2668__  |                 20 |                    |__12.75__ |

 ### Discussion
 These results are ... not that bad!
 I mean, the vegan food combination sounds delicious.
 And, though I don't eat much meat, if I did, I'd defintely be happy with Cornish game hen with truffle butter and olive oil.
+And the final prices are pretty good, too.
+Most of the diets came in under $10 per day, which is what many spend on lunch.
 It's interesting to see what's being picked up on.
 The program was clearly finding the items with the highest amounts of protein and fat per dollar.
 For protein, those items were: 1) creamy salted peanut butter, 2) sprouted wheat sourdough, 3) high protein tofu, 4) pumpkin pancake mix, and 4) the game hens, and most of those items were used when possible.

 That said, I don't think I'll be making long-term dietary plans around this.
 I could probably make some improvements by adding in constraints around vitamins or other nutritional features, but this approach is pretty limited and leaves out important parts of what goes into choosing a meal (like how much you enjoy a given food, how well each foods go together, how long it takes to prepare them, etc).
 But, all things considered, the output is pretty good.
 And even better, the dataset has a lot of valuable information to use in other analyses.
 So even if this doesn't actually solve the problem in any realistic way, it was worth trying.